phaba/ee-default-site/README.md

 ee-default-site
 ===============

-Starting point in creating templates for new EE project.
+Starting point in creating templates for new EE project...